PNAM11/MY-CV/README.md

-# MY-CV – Frontend Dự Án Bán Hàng
+# MY-CV – Frontend Sales Project

 This is a responsive website prototype designed for a real client.
 Built with HTML, CSS and JavaScript.